axelcola/StickyNotesProyectJs/README.md

 I worked on this page to put into practice my knowledge of Html, Css, Javascript and bootstrap.

-This is a list of functions that the page should have that I got on the internet.
+This is a list of functions that the page should have that I got on the internet: